-Nepal is one of the high population growth rate (2.25%) country in the Asian countries, where 50.4 percent population are female characterized with 42 percent literacy rate against the 65 percent of male (CBS 2001).
-Women's labour participation is 48.9 percent and that of male is 67.6 percent in the public space.
+Nepal is one of the high population growth rate (1.35%) country in the Asian countries, where 51.50 percent population are female characterized with 57.4 percent literacy rate against the 75.1 percent of male (CBS 2011).
 Statistic showed that women were mostly involved in domestic chores.
-Women's and men's contribution in the economic activities of the home are 42.5 and 46.6 hours per week respectively (FWLD, 2009).
+Women's and men's contribution in the economic activities of the home are 42.5 and 46.6 hours per week respectively (FWLD, 2013).
 However their decision making role in household activities is very low (13%), similarly, female infant mortality and child mortality are higher than male (HDR, 1998).
-Women's representation in the constituent assembly 197 women out of 601 constituent assembly members have been elected or nominated which is only one third (FWLD, 2009).
+Women's representation in the constituent assembly 197 women out of 601 constituent assembly members have been elected or nominated which is only one third (FWLD, 2013).

-The universal declaration of human right, 1948 Article 7 accepts that everyone has the right to own property alone as well as in association with others and no one shall be arbitrarily deprived of his/her property.
-The Interim Constitution of Nepal 2063 also granted the right to use all citizens to earn property, use it, to sell it and enter into other property related transactions under the law of land (Article 19).
+The universal declaration of human right, 1948 Article 17 accepts that everyone has the right to own property alone as well as in association with others and no one shall be arbitrarily deprived of his/her property.
+The Interim Constitution of

+Nepal 2063 also granted the right to use all citizens to earn property, use it, to sell it and enter into other property related transactions under the law of land (Article 19).
 The Interim Constitution of Nepal 2063 section 3 under the article 13 (1) equality among all the citizens is granted and article 13 (2) state that 'no discrimination should be made against any citizen in the application of general laws on the ground of religion, race, sex, caste and tribes.'
 Despite these right provisioned, gender inequality exists between men and women especially in the field of education, economy, health, politics, household work, property right.
 While majority of women are engaging in the lower position such as household works, agriculture etc.

-Women have suppressed by their male counterparts in the property right and in the name of gender equality (FWLD 2009).
+Women have suppressed by their male counterparts in the property right and in the name of gender equality (FWLD, 2013).
 Agrawal (1998) stated that women had no or very little access to the property rights especially land among patriarchal society in India, Nepal, Bangladesh, Sir Lanka and Pakistan.
 She further said that access to right on land is also varied according to caste and ethnic groups (ibid).
-In the case of Khara women, what is the situation regarding to their access on land and their right to ownership upon it?
+In the case of Chamaita women, what is the situation regarding to their access on land and their right to ownership upon it?

-In Nepal including Khara, different NGO's/GO's have been organising different conference, forum and rally for the equality between men and women.
+In Nepal including Chamaita, different NGO's/GO's have been organising different conference, forum and rally for the equality between men and women.
 If so are women aware about their rights on land or not?
 The main issues of the problems are as follows: